 - Add an image from Google Photos.

-- Insert URL of an image, so it’s automatically added to your document.
+- Insert the URL of an image, so it’s automatically added to your document.

 - Take a picture and upload it to your document.
 This option is very handy if you are working on your phone or tablet.

-The seventh, and the last option is to use image suggestions from Google by clicking the Explore button, writing a piece of text related to the image you need in the search bar, and choosing the one you like.
+The seventh, and the last option is to use image suggestions from Google by clicking the Explore button, searching for a piece of text related to the image you need in the search bar, and choosing the one you like.